Bylaw Violations & the Complaint Process

 How to File a Bylaw Complaint

-You can submit a complaint online, over the phone 604-467-7305, by email, by regular mail or in person at the Licences & Bylaws Department at the City.
-You must identify yourself when making the complaint as the City will not accept anonymous complaints and there is a limit of three (3) non-recurring complaints per complainant property, per calendar year.
+You can submit a complaint online, over the phone at 604-467-7305, by email, by regular mail or in person at the Bylaw, Licensing & Community Safety Department at the City.
+When making a complaint, be prepared to give your name, address, telephone number and be prepared to provide specific details about the complaint.
 The City will keep the identity of the complainant confidential even if the complainant has agreed to be identified.
 The only time their name is used is if they are needed to be identified as a complainant in Court or before Council.
 In these cases we will contact the complainant prior to releasing any information.

 - address of property involved